Yerzy1/Stick_Slingbow/README.md

 4. Tie or clamp the slingshot bands to the release arms.
 5. Load BB, pull band, and fire!

-📸 See `images/` for step-by-step assembly pictures.
+📸 See `README` for step-by-step assembly pictures and a manual.

  📜 License & Credits